Member of a Reciprocal Membership Body

 Attention: Registrar’s Office

-Upon receipt of your complete application for registration, you will be informed within eight to twelve weeks of the Registrar’s decision.
+Upon receipt of your complete application for registration, you will be informed within eight to twelve weeks of the Registrar’s decision on registration.

 If you are applying for registration as an applicant, you are required to pay the fees indicated below.
 The fee includes HST and can be paid by credit card or by cheque made payable to Chartered Professional Accountants of Ontario.